zilishen/documentation/content/nap-waf/v4/admin-guide/install.md

 This guide explains how to deploy NGINX App Protect WAF as well as upgrade App Protect and the App Protect signature sets.<br>

-### Using NGINX App Protect with NGINX Management Suite
+### Using NGINX App Protect with NGINX Instance Manager

-NGINX Management Suite provides centralized configuration management and visibility for your NGINX App Protect WAF fleet.
+NGINX Instance Manager provides centralized configuration management and visibility for your NGINX App Protect WAF fleet.
-After completing the NGINX App Protect WAF installation, refer to the [NGINX Management Suite Installation Guide](https://docs.nginx.com/nginx-management-suite/admin-guides/installation/on-prem/install-guide/) for the deployment instructions.<br>
+After completing the NGINX App Protect WAF installation, refer to the [NGINX Instance Manager Installation Guide](https://docs.nginx.com/nginx-instance-manager/deploy/) for the deployment instructions.<br>

 ## Prerequisites